 What to make for someone with cancer

 Different cancers produce different symptoms, but often those undergoing treatment feel the cold more than usual, because their immune systems are under fire.
 Knitting something warm can provide a little piece of comfort, but remembering the practicalities is important.

-- Allergies - some people are allergic to animal fibres, or have sensitive skin due to treatment, so stick to plant based yarns or acrylics if necessary
+- Allergies - some people are allergic to animal fibres, or have sensitive skin due to treatment, so stick to plant based yarns or acrylics if necessary.

-- Temperature - if it’s the middle of summer or your intended recipient is living in a hot climate, the last thing they will want is a heavy woolen blanket weighing them down, so consider cooler throws in cotton or cotton blends.
+- Temperature - if it’s the middle of summer or your intended recipient is living in a hot climate, the last thing they will want is a heavy woollen blanket weighing them down, so consider cooler throws in cotton or cotton blends.

-- Itchiness - make sure the yarn you use is gentle against the skin, treatment can cause skin sensitivities
+- Itchiness - make sure the yarn you use is gentle against the skin, treatment can cause skin sensitivities.

 Hats are thoughtful gifts for many reasons.
 People going through chemo and radiotherapy sometimes lose their hair and feel both cold and/or self conscious.
 A super soft, gentle hat is perfect.
 Be careful to: